james-hu/chat-about-video/README.md

 __Frame image extraction:__

-- Integrate GPT-4 vision from Microsoft Azure or OpenAI effortlessly.
+- Integrate GPT-4 Vision or GPT-4o from Microsoft Azure or OpenAI effortlessly.
 - Utilize ffmpeg integration provided by this package for frame image extraction or opt for a DIY approach.
 - Store frame images with ease, supporting Azure Blob Storage and AWS S3.
-- GPT-4 vision allows analysis of up to 10 frame images.
+- GPT-4 Vision hosted in Azure allows analysis of up to 10 frame images.
+- GPT-4 Vision or GPT-4o hosted in OpenAI allows analysis of more than 10 frame images.

 __Video indexing with Microsoft Azure:__

-- Exclusively supported by GPT-4 vision from Microsoft Azure.
+- Exclusively supported by GPT-4 Vision from Microsoft Azure.
 - Ingest videos seamlessly into Microsoft Azure's Video Retrieval Index.
 - Automatic extraction of up to 20 frame images using Video Retrieval Indexer.
 - Default integration of speech transcription for enhanced comprehension.